sage-t/Recipist/README.md

 * /Server/recipe_web_crawler/ contains a web crawler script that aggregates recipes from the internet to be used in the API
 * /src/ contains the old Android App source

+## Testing
+Testing can be found in the /Acceptance Tests/ directory

 ## Description
 Recipist is a Web and Android application that helps college students find recipes to make using the ingredients that they currently have.
 The app records